 For more information visit fruttagallery.com.

-The difference between my fridge and my belly, or rather between your eyes and this title
+The distance between the fridge and my belly, or rather between your eyes and this title

 Frutta presents a solo project by Santo Tolone, who will inaugurate the organisation’s new Glasgow space – following the opening of Frutta Rome in 2012.